andresriancho/pico-string-compare-local/README.md

 Go down to the line starting with linux and add the `isolcpus=0` parameter to its end.
 Now press `Ctrl + x` to boot.

-Once your workstation has started, verify the new kernel parameter is present
+Once your workstation has started, verify the new kernel parameters are present using:
-using:

 ```
 cat /proc/cmdline
 ```

-Set other kernel settings:
+Set other operating system settings:

 ```
 sudo sh -c "echo "performance" > /sys/devices/system/cpu/cpu0/cpufreq/scaling_governor"
 ```

+You can verify `hyperthreading` is disabled using `utils/ht-read.sh`.

 ## Documentation